Building Blocks for

 Becoming a New American

-We’ve provided the essentials, but more remains to be done.
-There are many more families who are in need of services, and families that received initial support through this fund now face new challenges.
+Today, most of the families are working but are living in poverty and are now facing new challenges.
 For example, when emergencies occur, such as serious illness, unexpected home repairs, or loss of work, many families have limited or no savings to make ends meet.
-We want to build on the work we’ve already done, and be there to help see them through – to provide the building blocks for a thriving home.
-Our goals for the next phase of BBNA include the following:
+We want to build on the work we’ve already done and be there to help see them through – to provide the building blocks for a thriving home.
+Currently, the Building Blocks for New Americans Fund is focusing on:

-- Provide support for rent, medical expenses and other unmet needs in case of emergencies for families living paycheck to paycheck
+- Providing support for rent, medical expenses and other unmet needs in case of emergencies for families living paycheck to paycheck

-- Empower women to enter the workforce and obtain reliable transportation
+- Empowering women to enter the workforce and obtain reliable transportation

-- Provide personalized, private English as a Second Language (ESL) instruction for parents and children
+- Providing personalized and private English as a Second Language (ESL) instruction for parents and children